chrispl57/epochhead/README.md

 Thanks to the Project Epoch community and contributors who gather and upload data.

 Issues with uploader/addon?
-Report an issue here or contact me on Discord:_macetotheface_
+Report an issue here or contact me on Discord: _ macetotheface _ (remove spaces)